 |Epoxy resin (uncured)||

 Most people associate epoxy resin with glues and adhesives.
-Epoxy glues such as Araldite are becoming popular amongst home DIY'ers and hobbyist.
+Epoxy glues such as Araldite® are often used by home DIY'ers and hobbyists.
 These glues usually come in two parts, the hardener and the resin.
 When mixed, it is claimed that the resulting compound can stick almost anything together.
 The table below shows other uses of epoxy resin.

 |Uses of epoxy resin|

 Typical allergic contact dermatitis reactions may occur in individuals allergic to epoxy resin or other components of an epoxy resin system.
 The uncured epoxy resin, hardener and diluent are powerful irritants and potent sensitisers.
 Skin contact with the hardening agent may cause severe burns.
 They can also cause a severe allergic contact dermatitis characterised by redness, swelling and itching.
 Skin should be washed with soap and water if any contact occurs.
 In addition, hardeners and diluents are more volatile than resin and may cause allergic reactions from breathing in fumes.

 Cured epoxy resins are seldom a problem but it has been found that measurable amounts of uncured reagents may remain in the "cured" resin after 1 week.

 Epoxy resin allergy is diagnosed from the clinical history and by performing special allergy tests, called patch tests.

 Standard patch testing with test epoxy resin material 1% in acetone or petrolatum will usually find 75% of those allergic to epoxy, even though not every epoxy resin has the same chemical structure.
 The standard test does not test to the hardener, but most individuals allergic to hardeners are also allergic to the resin.
 Thus screening for epoxy allergy is done using the epoxy resin.